torproject/sbws/docs/source/faq.rst

 The :term:`sbws scanner` runs continuously to gather fresh data.

-The :term `sbws generate` command takes the fresh data and generates a :term:`v3bw file`.
+The :term:`sbws generate` command takes the fresh data and generates a :term:`v3bw file`.

 The Tor :term:`directory authority` parses the v3bw file and includes bandwidth